Armenian Patriarchate of Jerusalem: History

 At times, the Armenian Patriarchate of Jerusalem became politicized by struggles within the Armenian Church.
 The Armenian Patriarchate, due to its proximity to the holy places and isolation from the main Armenian population, played an important role in the schism that began to affect the Armenian leaderships in Constantinople and Etchmiadzin (seat of the Armenian church).
 Significantly Bishop Eghiazar assumed the Armenian Patriarchate of Jerusalem and in 1644 declared himself for a short period of time as catholicos (leader) of all the Armenian church.

 In the 17th century, the Armenians were allowed after much pleading to enlarge the St. James Monastery.
-At the same time the Armenian Patriarch Hovhannes VII purchased a large parcel of land south of the St. James Cathedral, called “Cham Tagh”.
-By 1752 the Patriarchate was busy renovating the entire quarter, and in 1828 further renovations took place after an earthquake.
+At the same time the Armenian Patriarch Hovhannes VII purchased a large parcel of land south of the St. James Cathedral, called Cham Tagh.
+By 1752 the patriarchate was busy renovating the entire quarter, and in 1828 further renovations took place after an earthquake.
 In 1850 the seminary complex at the south end of the St. James convent was completed.

 In 1833, the Armenians established the city's first printing press, and opened a theological seminary in 1843.
 In 1866, the Armenians had inaugurated the first photographic studio and their first newspaper in Jerusalem.
 In 1908, the Armenian community built two large buildings on the north-western side of the Old City, along Jaffa Street.

-As the Armenian diaspora spread throughout Europe and America, wealthy Armenians donated generously for the prosperity and continuity of the Patriarchate.
-The oil magnate and philanthropist Calouste Gulbenkian came to endow the Gulbenkian Library in the Armenian quarter that was named in gratitude in his name, today holding one of the great collection of ancient Armenian manuscripts including endless copies of the various Firmens, Ottoman edicts that granted the quarter protection and rights under Muslim rule.
+As the Armenian diaspora spread throughout Europe and America, wealthy Armenians donated generously for the prosperity and continuity of the patriarchate.
+The oil magnate and philanthropist Calouste Gulbenkian came to endow the Gulbenkian Library in the Armenian quarter that was named in gratitude in his name, today holding one of the great collection of ancient Armenian manuscripts including endless copies of the various firmans, Ottoman edicts that granted the quarter protection and rights under Muslim rule.

 By the 1920s, most of the Armenian quarter had European-style gable roofs, as opposed to the domes preferred in the Muslim quarter.
 In 1922 Armenians made up 8% of Jerusalem's Christians, bringing their total number to about 2,480 people.
 It is also noted that non-Armenians found comfort in the protection of the walled Armenian compound.
 In the 1930s and 1940s, the Armenian quarter saw further renovations.

 The end of World War II brought also the division of Mandate Palestine and the establishment in 1948 of Israel.
-The numbers of Armenians residing at the time in the Holy Land totaled about 8,000.
-The Armenians who lived in Haifa and Jaffa, which became part of Israel, got the Israeli citizenship; whereas the huge majority of Palestinian Armenians lived in the Armenian Quarter, and the Armenian Patriarchate and its properties came under Jordanian rule.
+The number of Armenians residing at the time in the Holy Land totaled about 8,000.
+The Armenians who lived in Haifa and Jaffa, which became part of Israel, got Israeli citizenship; whereas the huge majority of Palestinian Armenians lived in the Armenian Quarter, and the Armenian Patriarchate and its properties came under Jordanian rule.

-The Armenian community was further reduced after the 1967 Six-Day War and occupation, with many emigrating to Jordan and some to Europe and the United States, leaving around 2,000-3,000 in Jerusalem and the West Bank.
+The Armenian community was further reduced after the 1967 Six-Day War, Naksa, occupation, with many emigrating to Jordan and some to Europe and the United States, leaving around 2,000–3,000 in Jerusalem and the West Bank.